 What are you currently studying?

-I recently graduated from my Master’s of Science in Environmental Technology from Imperial College London in September.
+I recently graduated with my Master’s of Science in Environmental Technology from Imperial College London in September.
 Before that, I finished my Bachelor’s of Engineering in Environmental Engineering from UCL in 2015.